Pennsylvania Fathers' Rights Attorney

 Dedicated Legal Representation for Fathers' Custody and Child Support Rights

 Pennsylvania requires that fathers be treated the same as mothers in all divorce matters including child custody, child support, property division, and alimony.
 It used to be the case that judges would always favor a mother in deciding which parent would have primary custody of the child.
 It used to be the case that judges would automatically do whatever they could to ensure the mother was awarded the marital home.
 It used to be that fathers would pay alimony on top of the child support payment.

 But times have changed.
-At the Law Office of Jason R. Carpenter, our family lawyers fight for fathers who want to be involved in their child’s life.
+At the Law Office of Jason R. Carpenter, our family lawyers fight for fathers right in Pennsylvania.
+Our team of attorneys fights for fathers to be involved in their child’s life.
 We work to ensure that a mother’s income and assets are considered when it comes to child and spousal support payments.
 In most cases, fathers should be awarded joint legal custody and joint physical custody.
 If a mother earns more than a father, then a judge may order that a mother pay child support to the father.